Self-Consent: When Users Take Control

 If data comes from the source institution with cryptographic proof of authenticity, the recipient doesn't need to guess whether it's real.
 This eliminates the entire category of trust problems we described earlier with falsified documents and manual verification.

-This is why expanding AA access to non-regulated entities is attractive.
+This is why expanding AA access is attractive.
 It would immediately solve the verification problem for millions of use cases currently stuck with unverifiable PDFs.
 Gig platforms could trust income data.
 Landlords could verify employment.
 Expense systems could authenticate receipts.

 Closing